dell/csm-docs/content/docs/concepts/resiliency/_index.md

 ### PowerStore Support

 PowerStore is a highly scalable array that is very well suited to Kubernetes deployments.
-The CSM for Resiliency support for PowerStore leverages the following PowerStore features:
+The Container Storage Module for Resiliency support for PowerStore leverages the following PowerStore features:

 * Detection of Array I/O Network Connectivity status changes.
 * A robust mechanism to detect if Nodes are actively doing I/O to volumes.